doccstat/cs6300team/GroupProject/Design-Team/design-discussion.md

 <img src="images/team_design.PNG" alt="team design" width="900">

 The template for our team design was lifted from Justin's (Design 2) diagram.
 From the discussion amongst the team members, Design 2 offered a simple and intuitive layout of the classes required and a large list of attributes and methods for us to add/remove to our team design.
 In addition, Design 3 also shared a similar idea on how to best represent the requirements making Design 2 an easy way to begin our final team design.
+All the designs have Player, Cryptogram and Administrator classes, and use similar attributes for these classes.
+And they agree on the relationships between Administrator-Cryptogram and Administrator-Player

 Design 1